-- New drivers pay more for car insurance because they are inexperienced, and statistics show they are more likely to be involved in an accident and file a claim.
+- Premiums are often much higher for new drivers because they are statistically more likely to be involved in an accident and file a claim.

-- In most cases, adding a teen to a parent’s policy is much cheaper than getting them their own policy.
+- Adding a teen to a parent’s policy is often much cheaper than getting a separate policy.

 What kind of insurance do you need for a new driver?